webix-hub/gitbook-webix-jet/details/plugins.md

 #### UnloadGuard Plugin

 The **UnloadGuard** plugin can be used to prevent users from leaving the view on some conditions.
 For example, this can be useful in the case of forms with unsaved data.
-The plugin can intercept the event of leaving the current view and going to the next and, e.g. show the *are you sure* dialogue.
+The plugin can intercept the event of leaving the current view and, e.g. show the *are you sure* dialogue.
 Besides, it can be used for input validation.

 The plugin reacts to an attempt of changing the URL.
 The syntax for using a plugin is _this.use\(plugin,handler\)_.
 Use takes two parameters:

 * a plugin name
 * a function that will handle the **Unload** event

-You can move validation from the **Save** button handler to the plugin handler:
+You can move validation from the **Save** button handler to the plugin handler.
+Let's have a look at a form with one input field:

 ```js
 export default class FormView extends JetView {